 Note: Text recognition is not supported for objects in the Active Screen.

-You should also note the following considerations for performing effective text recognition:
+OCR's accuracy depends on font and image quality and uniformity.
+You should also note the following considerations for performing more effective text recognition: